Shubh Laabh – Aapkey Ghar Mein

+Series overview

 Plot

-Savita Toshniwal, a middle-aged ardent devotee of Goddess Lakshmi, runs a snack shop in Ratlam along with her husband, Niranjan but faces financial crisis, for which she blames Lakshmi.
+Savita Toshniwal, a middle-aged ardent devotee of Devi Lakshmi, runs a snack shop in Ratlam along with her husband, Niranjan but faces financial crisis, for which she blames Lakshmi.
 When Lakshmi feels that Savita is considering her as a "shortcut", she descends on Earth in a human avatar to meet Savita and explain to her the true meaning of Lakshmi.
 While guiding her on a journey of self-transformation, Lakshmi makes Savita realize that God cannot perform miracle – God can only provide opportunities, but it is the devotee who must accept the opportunity and perform the miracle.

-Goddess Lakshmi notices that Savita's family consists of all of the seven sins; Anger, Greed, Ego, Envy, Lust, Laziness, and Overprotective Love.
+Lakshmi notices that Savita's family consists of all of the seven sins; Anger, Greed, Ego, Envy, Lust, Laziness, and Overprotective Love.
 With time, Savita accepts these sins in her family.
 Savita's younger son, Vaibhav marries Shreya.
 Eventually, every Toshniwal family members correct their sins.

-Lakshmi's evil sister, Alakshmi arrives and plots to get revenge from her.
+Lakshmi's evil elder sister, Devi Alakshmi arrives and plots to get revenge from her.
 Savita's elder son, Rohit and his wife, Maya lose their child due to the arrival of Alakshmi.
 Savita considers Alakshmi to be Lakshmi and worships her from the heart, due to which the powers of Alakshmi start increasing and she shows her effect.
 Savita's sister, Kavita and her husband, Alok, return to Toshniwal family to ruin their happiness.

-Savita finds out that one she considered as Lakshmi was actually Alakshmi.
+Savita finds out that the one she considered as Lakshmi was actually Alakshmi.
 She allows Kavita to stay with them.
 Lakshmi blesses Savita that a part of her will be born from Shreya.
 Both Shreya and Maya get pregnant and Kavita brainwashes Maya against Savita and Shreya.
 Kavita notices that Shreya is having extraordinary powers and thinks that it's because of her child.
 Shreya is kidnapped by Kavita's goons, but is saved by Lakshmi and gives birth to a girl near a temple.
 Maya too delivers a girl, who later dies.
 Shreya learns that Maya can't become a mother and gives her daughter to Maya.

 The baby is named Shree.
 7 months later, Maya becomes insecure seeing Shreya's affection for Shree.
 Kavita and Keshav's ill deeds are exposed.
 Shree follows Shreya to save her and Shreya is accused for Shree's missing.
 While confronting them, Shreya tells Maya that Shree is being her daughter.
 Vaibhav gets angry and asks Shreya to leave.
 Shree, who returned, witnesses this and leaves Toshniwals.
-Goddess Lakshmi also leaves with her.
+Lakshmi also leaves with her.
 Vaibhav and Shreya file a divorce and leave Ratlam.
 Shree is found by a taxi driver, Ashok and adopted as Asha with dismay of his pregnant wife, Kusum.
 Maya's mother, Menaka buys Toshniwal's ancestral house when they face crisis.